buedaswag/CV/CV.md

 ---

 ### Summary
-Dedicated software engineer with a strong background in cloud infrastructure, data engineering, and DevOps.
+Dedicated software engineer with a strong background in Cloud Infrastructure, Data Engineering, and DevOps.
 Proven track record of automating processes, resolving critical incidents, and leading teams to enhance productivity.
 Eager to apply technical expertise and collaborative skills in a dynamic environment.

 ---